Michelle Thomas Fine Art: Fostering Creativity and Community in Mission Bernal

 What sets Michelle Thomas Fine Art apart from other galleries in the area?

-We host a variety of art programsβ€”exhibitions, performances, and classes for all agesβ€”and our beautiful space is available to host both public and private events.
-The space has two levels: My studio and the gallery are street-level, while the garden level is a membership-based creative workspace for artists and hobbyists.
+We offer a diverse range of art programs, including exhibitions, performances, and classes for all ages.
+Our beautiful space is available for both public and private events.
+It has two levels: My studio and the gallery are located on the street level, while the garden level is a membership-based creative workspace for artists and hobbyists.

 How do you curate the artwork and events at your gallery?

 What factors do you consider when selecting artists and exhibitions?
-We are focused on new work by artists addressing intersections, margins, and collisionsβ€”cultural and thematic but also disciplinary: a florist who writes poetry, the architect photographer.
+We are focused on new work by artists addressing intersections, margins, and collisions, cultural and thematic, as well as disciplinary: a florist who writes poetry, an architect who is also a photographer.
 We focus on artists who ponder the process, the in-between, the act of figuring it out, the awakening, and the moment before the revolution.
-These are constant motifs in my work, and I show the work of artists with whom I can see thematically dialogue.
-We offer a variety of price pointsβ€”the current show has work from $25-1300β€”because we insist that the art collection is for everyone.
+These are constant motifs in my work, and I show the work of artists with whom I can see a thematic dialogue.
+We offer a variety of price points; the current show features work ranging from $25 to $1,300, because we believe the art collection is for everyone.

 Can you describe some of the most successful events or exhibitions you’ve hosted at Michelle Thomas Fine Art?
 What made them stand out?